Bacula Enterprise: Unique Features for MSPs, Cloud Providers, Hosting Companies, IaaS and BaaS Businesses.

 Today’s MSPs, hosting companies, BaaS and Cloud Providers are required to constantly develop, transform and innovate in order to remain competitive and attractive to customers.
-Bacula Enterprise Edition 10 offers a number of unique and compelling benefits to MSPs, including tools for self-service backup, comprehensive REST API capabilities, massive range of virtual machine and database integration, advanced deduplication and compression tools, state of the art security built into every layer, snapshot management and a range of both GUI and text interfaces.
+Bacula Enterprise 10 offers a number of unique and compelling benefits to MSPs, including tools for self-service backup, comprehensive REST API capabilities, massive range of virtual machine and database integration, advanced deduplication and compression tools, state of the art security built into every layer, snapshot management and a range of both GUI and text interfaces.
 All of this – and much, much more, is available with Bacula’s incredibly flexibly licensing, and without charging by data volume.

 Here are just some of Version 10’s new features:

 BCloud Service is a simple user-oriented web front-end for backup and recovery tasks.
 As a multi-tenant backup solution, it is designed to safely delegate straightforward and restricted backup administrator tasks to an end user that may not be required to have high level permissions or have access to the whole backup system.
 ISPs and web hosting companies can use BCloud Service to offer self-service backup, by enabling their own customers to easily create and manage their own backup jobs, restore files, do LDAP authentication and much more.
 It has specific functionalities designed for Hosting and Cloud companies, and comprehensive information specifically about BCloud Service can be found in this whitepaper.